luis-munayco/Project-Sentiment-Analysis---Git/README.md

   style="display: inline-block; margin: 0 auto; max-width: 150px">

+An Opensearch cluster have to be set before.
+For this purpose, AWS is also used.
 Results of analisys is presented in a OpenSearch Dashboard

   <img